naeemkhedarun/naeemkhedarun.github.io/README.md

 Then you can run the following to generate both main.css with the pdf override styles and the pdf itself.

     gulp pdfsass

+## Hosting on Github

+Github gives you a [User page](https://help.github.com/articles/user-organization-and-project-pages/) which feels like an appropriate place to put your c.v. and its quite easy to get up and running.
+Github uses a convention for user pages so create a repository called **username.github.io**.

+If you want a custom domain put into the root of your sites directory a file called **CNAME** and put in the domain name without the protocol.
+In mine I have:

+    naeem.khedarun.co.uk

+You can now push your repository up to github and within 30 minutes your page will be available at **http://username.github.io**.
+If you are using a custom domain add a CNAME record pointing your domain to **username.github.io**.

 ## Over to you